 Programming skills erode when left unused for long periods of time.
 As a consequence, programming classes taken more than five years ago will not be applied to meet the requirements for this major.

-Since programming ability is crucial for success in computer science, the ICS Department invites students who may have programmed recently for one-on-one sessions with their advisor to discuss their programming background.
+Since programming ability is crucial for success in computer science, the ICS Department invites students without recent transcripted credits in programming courses for one-on-one sessions with their advisor to discuss their programming background.